LearnersGuild/learning-os/game/skills-levels-abilities.md

 - Implement a set in code
 - Implement a stack in code
 - Implement a queue in code

+#### Level 1
+- Identify and explain trees
+- Identify and explain graphs
+- Identify and explain binary trees
+- Identify and explain hashes
+- Identify and explain heaps
+- Diagram a tree
+- Diagram a graph
+- Diagram a binary tree
+- Diagram a hash
+- Diagram a heap
 - Implement a tree in code
 - Implement a graph in code
 - Implement a binary tree in code